gabemule/git-aliases/docs/commands/jerrypick.md

 - `-h` - Show help message
 - `--dry-run` - Preview cherry-pick changes without applying them
+- `--debug` - Show debug information about commits and exit
 - `[source_branch]` - Specify the source branch for cherry-picking (optional)
+  - Can be a branch name or a commit hash

 ## Automatic Features